Parapets Part 1: Continuity of Control Layers

 Vapor diffusion through a solid material, even a vapor-permeable one, is a slow process.
 There are specific scenarios where enough vapor is able to diffuse through a solid material (not carried along by air leakage) to result in significant moisture accumulation over time.
 (Think of all the moisture that can potentially accumulate in a roof system as a concrete roof slab cures.)
 When it comes to vapor control, it is also possible to cause moisture problems by adding a vapor impermeable material to an assembly, intentionally or unintentionally.
 All materials — from insulation to membranes, air barriers, sheet metal, sheathing boards, paint, adhesives, and so on — have some level of vapor-retarding properties.
 Be sure to consult with a building enclosure professional to understand what materials may act as a vapor retarder in the roof, wall, and parapet assemblies.

 Not all wall, roof, and parapet scenarios require a vapor control layer.
 In fact, adding a vapor barrier to a design without consulting with a building enclosure professional can lead to unintended moisture problems, such as preventing an assembly from drying from incidental moisture.
 Many times when vapor control is discussed, the conversation quickly slips into “air control” strategies to manage condensation-related issues — as air movement can transport up to many times more moisture than vapor diffusion alone.
-Vapor retarding materials often also act as air barriers, and can be incorporated into the continuous air barrier design.
+Vapor-retarding materials (and vapor-open materials) often also act as air barriers, and can be incorporated into the continuous air barrier design.
 As designing and installing continuous air barriers becomes required in most buildings, the confusion regarding air barriers and vapor retarders still exists (more about air barrier vs. vapor retarders here).

 Complexity is Common